PDF to QR code: How to create a QR code for a PDF.

 Next, you need to upload your PDF file.
 To do this, use an online file-sharing platform to host your PDF document publicly – this could be a website or cloud hosting platform.

-3. Share your PDF QR code.
+3. Review and share your PDF QR code.

-Converting your PDF to a QR code comes with a host of advantages:
+Using Adobe to convert your PDF to a QR code comes with a host of advantages:

 When should you create a QR code for a PDF?